String Submodular Functions with Curvature Constraints: Applications

 The objective is to choose a string of measurement matrices subject to a length constraint $K$ such that the information gain is maximized.

-The optimality of greedy strategy and measurement matrix design problem are considered in \cite{liu2012greedy} and \cite{carson2012communications}, respectively.
-Suppose that the additive noises are independent and identically distributed.
-Then, it is easy to see that $f((A_1,A_2,\ldots, A_k))=f(\mathcal P(A_1,A_2,\ldots, A_k))$ for all permutation $\mathcal P$.
-Moreover, the information gain is a submodular set function and $f(\emptyset)=0$ \cite{krause2007near}.
+The optimality of the greedy strategy and the measurement matrix design problem are considered in \cite{liu2012greedy} and \cite{carson2012communications}, respectively.
+Suppose that the additive noise sequence is independent and identically distributed.
+Then, it is easy to see that $f((A_1,A_2,\ldots, A_k))=f(\mathcal P(A_1,A_2,\ldots, A_k))$ for all permutations $\mathcal P$.
+Moreover, the information gain is a submodular set function and $f(\emptyset)=0$; see \cite{krause2007near}.
 Therefore, the greedy strategy achieves at least a $(1-e^{-1})$-approximation of the optimal strategy.

-Consider the situation where the additive noises are independent but \emph{not} identically distributed.
-Moreover, let us assume that $R^i_{\omega\omega}=\sigma^2_i \mathcal I$, where $\mathcal I$ denotes the identity matrix.
+Consider the situation where the additive noise sequence is independent but \emph{not} identically distributed.
+Moreover, let us assume that $R_{\omega_i\omega_i}=\sigma^2_i \mathscr I$, where $\mathscr I$ denotes the identity matrix.
 In other words, the noise at each stage is white but the variances $\sigma_i$ depend on~$i$.
-The forward-monotone property is easy to see: We always gain by adding extra (noisy) measurements.
+The prefix monotone property is easy to see: We always gain by adding extra (noisy) measurements.

-Now we investigate the sensitively of string submodularity with respect to the varying noise variances.
-We claim that the function is string submodular if and only if $\sigma_i$ is monotone non-decreasing with respect $i$.
-The sufficiency part is easy to understand: Because the measurement $y_i$ becomes more noisy as $i$ increases, the information gain at a later stage certainly cannot be larger than the information gain at an earlier stage.
+Now we investigate the sensitivity of string submodularity with respect to the varying noise variances. \begin{Proposition} $f$ is string submodular if and only if $\sigma_i$ is monotone non-decreasing with respect $i$. \end{Proposition} \begin{IEEEproof} The sufficiency part is easy to understand: The information gain at a later stage certainly cannot be larger than the information gain at an earlier stage because the measurement $y_i$ becomes noisier as $i$ increases.
 We show the necessity part by contradiction.
-Suppose that the function is string submodular and there exist $k$ such that $\sigma_k \geq \sigma_{k+1}$.
+Suppose that the function is string submodular and there exists $k$ such that $\sigma_k \geq \sigma_{k+1}$.
 Suppose that the posterior covariance at stage $k-1$ is $\text{Diag}(s_{k-1},t_{k-1})$ and we choose $A_k=\text{Diag}(1,0)$, $A_{k+1}=\text{Diag}(0,1)$.
 We have